dotkernel/dot-mail/README.md

 ### Testing if an e-mail message is valid

-After sending an e-mail you can check if the message was valid or not.
+After sending an e-mail, you can check if the message was valid or not.
 The `$this->mailService->send()->isValid()` method call will return a boolean value.
 If the returned result is `true`, the e-mail was valid, otherwise the e-mail was invalid.
 In case your e-mail was invalid, you can check for any errors using `$this->mailService->send()->getMessage()`.